 - University of Arkansas appointed employees are not eligible for these graduate student travel grants.
 Tenured and tenure-track faculty should apply for funding through the travel assistance program.

-A completed application with all required information and supporting documentation should be submitted to the Office of Graduate Fellowships and Student Support, GEAR 213 or email@example.com, at least 6 weeks prior to the start of the travel.
+A completed application with all required information and supporting documentation should be submitted to the Office of Graduate Fellowships, GEAR 213 or email@example.com, at least 6 weeks prior to the start of the travel.

 Graduate students are encouraged to submit applications well in advance to take advantage of early-bird registration and travel discounts.